marangiop/ptox-repo-standards/README.md

 For every repo we recommend to have: `production-branch`, `dev-branch`,` username-branch` (e.g., muen-branch, Paolo-branch).
 The idea is that multiple developers can work on their respective `username-branch`, and then use pull requests to merge code to the `dev-branch`.
 The `production branch` is for a stable version of a given tool/library/infrastructure component, such that whenever changes in the `dev-branch` are merged to the `production-branch`, a new release is generated.

+@DOM: talk about protect specific branches from push operations

 ## Monorepos vs. multi-repos

 The naive approach to building different components of a data/IT infrastructure is to split the codebase into growing numbers of small repos, along the different team/project boundaries.